 On the question of identity or confusing similarity, what is required is simply a comparison and assessment of the disputed domain name itself to the Complainant's trademark.

-The disputed domain name differs from the Complainant's trademark "ARCELORMITTAL" only by the addition of the term "TRADES", and of the top-level domain ".COM".
+The disputed domain name differs from the Complainant's trademark "ARCELORMITTAL" only by the addition of the term "CA" followed by the hyphen, as a prefix, and of the top-level domain ".COM", as a technical suffix.